JuliaPhysics/BeamletOptics.jl/README.md

 - [ ] @code_warntype for interact(Lens, Beam)
 - [ ] change names for functions that return matrices
 - [ ] weird results for high level-of-detail meshes
-- [ ] SDFs and meshes rotate in opposite directions
+- [x] SDFs and meshes rotate in opposite directions
 - [x] GaussianBeamlet efield calculation fails at beam waist
 - [ ] point_on_beam calculation can be incorrect at optical surfaces
+- [ ] intersection calculation can be incorrect if two objects "touch"

 ## Comments